xde-mcp/ART/README.md

 </div>

-## Overview

-ART is an open-source RL framework that improves agent reliability by allowing LLMs to **learn from experience**.
-ART provides an ergonomic harness for integrating GRPO into any python application.
-For a quick hands-on introduction, run one of the notebooks below.
-When you're ready to learn more, check out the [docs](https://art.openpipe.ai).

 ## 📏 RULER: Zero-Shot Agent Rewards

 **RULER** (Relative Universal LLM-Elicited Rewards) eliminates the need for hand-crafted reward functions by using an LLM-as-judge to automatically score agent trajectories.
 Simply define your task in the system prompt, and RULER handles the rest—**no labeled data, expert feedback, or reward engineering required**.